Mortgage forbearance during COVID-19: What to know and what to do

 Forbearance ends with a payment plan, not a lump-sum payment

-Homeowners who receive forbearance under the CARES Act are not required to repay their skipped payments in a lump sum once the forbearance period ends.
-You can talk with your mortgage servicer, or start with a HUD-approved housing counselor, to discuss a repayment plan that works for your situation.
+Homeowners who receive COVID hardship forbearance are not required to repay their paused payments in a lump sum once the forbearance period ends.
+You can talk with your mortgage servicer, or start with a HUD-approved housing counseling agency, to discuss a repayment plan that works for your situation.

 Most servicers must offer forbearance, and the others can provide options

-Protections under the CARES Act apply to all federally backed and federally sponsored mortgages, which includes FHA, VA, USDA, Fannie Mae, and Freddie Mac mortgage loans.
+The COVID hardship forbearance applies to all federally backed and federally sponsored mortgages, which includes HUD/FHA, VA, USDA, Fannie Mae, and Freddie Mac mortgage loans.
 This includes most mortgages.
-Under the CARES Act, homeowners with federally backed loans have the right to ask for and receive a forbearance period for up to 180 days—which means you can pause your mortgage payments for up to six months.
+Homeowners with federally backed loans have the right to ask for and receive a forbearance period for up to 180 days—which means you can pause or reduce your mortgage payments for up to six months.
 Additionally, you can request an extension of forbearance for up to 180 additional days, for a total of 360 days.

-Mortgages not covered by the CARES Act may also provide similar forbearance options.
-If you are struggling with payments, servicers are generally required to discuss relief options with you, whether or not your loan is covered under the CARES Act.
+Other mortgages may also provide similar forbearance options.
+If you are struggling with payments, servicers are generally required to discuss relief options with you, whether or not your loan is federally backed.